Triplet-Watershed for Hyperspectral Image Classification: Learning Representations for the Watershed Classifier

 Note that the training would converge when there would be no further improvement in the triplet-loss.
 At this stage, the out-of-box score\footnote{Accuracy on the training data excluding the seeds} of the watershed classifier would not improve as well.
 This implies that - all pairs of points with the same labels and within the same component have similar representation.
 Hence, we obtain 100\% out-of-box accuracy\footnote{Here we assume that there exists at least one seed per component} with watershed classifier.

 { \textbf{Remark (Overfitting):} Traditional machine learning advices against reaching 100\% training accuracy as the models might be overfitting.
 However, recent deep learning trends point to the contrary.
 Several deep learning models can indeed fit random data with 100\% accuracy \cite{DBLP:conf/iclr/ZhangBHRV17}.
 It is still an open question to understand the generalization ability of these models.
 However, few observations point to the \emph{inductive bias} \cite{DBLP:journals/corr/abs-1806-01261} as the reason behind good generalization.
-In our case, the inductive bias is dictated by the graph constructed from the data (union of 4-adjacency and EMST edges). }
+In our case, the inductive bias is dictated by the graph constructed from the data. }

 Also, note that during training we use a single watershed classifier.
 While, at inference, we use an ensemble-watershed classifier.
 This ensures robustness during inference.